League of Assassins: The New 52

 Jason is under attack by Ra's al Ghul who demands to know just what his daughter Talia al Ghul saw in the boy.
 Having just emerged from the Well of Sins, Ra's al Ghul is consumed by the evil that once corrupted the Untitled centuries ago.
 Now he feels compelled to rid himself of the machinations of his daughter and Ducra by killing Jason.
 At Ra's al Ghul's command, the prisoners are brought to him, and he promises to use his newfound power to see them dead.
 Red Hood, however, determines that he cannot allow it to happen.
 As Ra's al Ghul gathers his power, Red Hood tells himself again and again that he wants to remember what he chose to forget.
 At last, the images rush through his mind, and begin to reform as memories.
 Unfortunately, the revelation occurs earlier than Ducra had planned.
 Having regained all of his training with Batman as well, Jason is free of his chains almost instantly.
 His training with Lady Shiva sees him making short work of the League's Man-Bats.
 He uses that same training to best Lady Shiva herself, only to be attacked by Bronze Tiger next.
 In the meantime though, Cheshire (whose loyalty to the League of Assassin's returned master is waning) attempts to rescue Roy and Kori.
 Before long, the pair are free to aid Red Hood in his fight.
 Smirking, he welcomes them back, apologizing for his having deceived them.
 They are confused, unaware that his decision to erase his memory was part of a grander plan.
 Red Hood engages Ra's al Ghul as Essence joins the battle.
 She insists that he will allow Jason and his friends to leave his realm, or he will be forced to die a mortal death just as he always feared he would.
 Despite having destroyed the All-Caste, Ra's' actions have led to their eventual rebirth.
 Defeated, he swears that he will visit great agony upon Red Hood if he sees him ever again.

-Talia al Ghul's own organization, Leviathan, is a schism of the League of Assassins created to counter Batman's "Batman Incorporated".
+Talia's own organization, Leviathan, is a schism of the League of Assassins created to counter Batman's "Batman Incorporated".